nabihatahsin101/CampusCareerLink/README.md

 ## Key Features
 - **Job Listings:**
-  - View a variety of job openings within the university or local area.
+  - View a variety of job openings within the university.
-  - Search by job category, company, and location.
+  - Search by job category and location.

 - **Application Process:**
   - Simple application process for job seekers.